-As outlined by the example, the makeblock directive is responsible for allocating low level OCaml values and every constant constructor of the algebraic type t is stored in memory as an integer.
+As outlined by the example, the makeblock directive allows to allocate low level OCaml values and every constant constructor of the algebraic type t is stored in memory as an integer.
 The setglobal directives declares a new binding in the global scope: Every concept of modules is lost at this stage of compilation.
 The pattern matching compiler uses a jump table to map every pattern matching clauses to its target expression.
 Values are addressed by a unique name.